CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 1. **Preprocessing**

-  As mentioned above, Xcode build system uses two compilers; clang and swiftc.
-Compiler consists of two parts, front-end and back-end.
-Both compilers are using the same back-end, LLVM (Low Level Virtual Machine) and language specific front-end.
-Preprocessing resolves preprocessors macros and prepares the code for the compiler.
+  Preprocessing resolves macros, removes comments, imports files and so on.
+In a nutshell it prepares the code for the compiler.
 Preprocessor also decides which compiler will be used for which source code file.
 Not surprisingly, swift source code file will be compiled by swiftc and other C like files will use clang.

 2. **Compiler** (`swiftc`, `clang`)

+  As mentioned above, Xcode build system uses two compilers; clang and swiftc.
+Compiler consists of two parts, front-end and back-end.
+Both compilers are using the same back-end, LLVM (Low Level Virtual Machine) and language specific front-end.
 The job of a compiler is to compile the preprocessed source code files into object files which contains object code.
 Object code is simply human readable assembly instructions that can be understood by the CPU.

 3. **Assembler** (`asm`)